meganz/mpenc_doc/source/background.rst

 This chapter is not about our work, but a general discussion of secure group communications - our model of what it is, and "ideal" properties that *might* be achieved.
+It is the longest chapter, so readers already familiar with such topics may prefer to skip to the next one.

-Often, lists of security properties may seem arbitrary, with long technical names that seem unrelated to each other.
+Often, lists of security properties can seem arbitrary, with technical names that seem unrelated to each other.
 We take a more methodical approach, and try to classify these properties within a general framework.

-Our project goals only focus on a subset of these.
-Even so, enumerating all the possibilities that we can think of, is useful for future reference and for comparison with other projects that focus on a different subset.
-It gives us some level of confidence that we haven't missed anything, provides a better understanding of the relationships between various properties, and suggests a path towards a more complete and precise framework in the future.
+To be clear, this is neither formal nor precise, and our own project goals only focus on a subset of these.
+Our motivation is to *enumerate* all options from a *protocol design* perspective, for future reference and for comparison with other projects that focus on a different subset.
+It offers some assurance that we haven't missed anything, provides better understanding of relationships between properties, and suggests natural separations for solving different concerns.

+There is other work, previous and ongoing, that gives more precise treatments of the topics below.
+We encourage interested readers to explore those for themselves, as well as future research on classification and enumeration.

 Model and mechanics
 ===================

-First, we present a high-level conceptual model of a *private group session* and introduce some terminology.
+First, we present an abstract conceptual model of a *private group session* and introduce some terminology.
 Secure communication systems generally consist of the following steps:

 0. Identity (long-term) key validation.
 1. Session membership change (e.g. establishment or optional termination).